Mechelen: 19th century and beyond

 The city entered the industrial age in the 19th century.
-In 1835, the first railway on the European continent linked Brussels with Mechelen, which became the hub of the Belgian railway network.
+In 1835, one of the first railways on the European continent linked Brussels with Mechelen, which became the hub of the Belgian railway network.
 This led to a development of metalworking industries, among others the central railway workshops which are still located in the town today.
 During the Second World War, the extensive Mechlinian railway structure had caused the Nazi occupation forces to choose Mechelen for their infamous transit camp.
 Over 25,000 Jews and Roma were sent by rail to Auschwitz-Birkenau extermination camp from Mechelen.
 The site of the transit camp and a purpose-built complex across the public square, now house the Kazerne Dossin Memorial, Museum and Documentation Centre on Holocaust and Human Rights.

 Several famous meetings on the Christian religion are connected to the name of the city.
 One in 1909 is thought to have inaugurated the Liturgical Movement.
 Between 1921 and 1925, a series of unofficial conferences, known as the Malines Conversations, presided over by Cardinal Mercier and attended by Anglican divines and laymen, including Lord Halifax, was the most significant of early attempts at the reconciliation between the Anglican and Roman Catholic Churches.